 Nurse retention strategies are vital for healthcare organizations.
 Offering flexible work options such as part-time schedules, telecommuting, and cross-training can significantly enhance retention.

 These strategies accommodate nurses’ needs, promoting work-life balance and professional growth.
-Recognizing nurses’ contributions and fostering a supportive culture are key retention ideas.
+Recognizing nurses’ contributions and fostering a supportive culture are key nurse recruitment and retention strategies.

 Nurse retention is critical for continuity of care and organizational stability, underscoring the importance of prioritizing retention efforts.